 “Jerusalem 1000-1400: Every People Under Heaven,“ opening September 26, 2016 at the Metropolitan Museum of Art, does what every monumental exhibit aspires to do: It enlarges the mind and nourishes the spirit.
-And in this particular case, it brings hope that a luminous city that once brought together people from all over the world, to live and trade in harmony, might become that way again.
+And in this particular case, it brings hope that a luminous city that once brought together people from all over the world, to live and to trade in harmony, might become that way again.
 The exhibition accomplishes this by opening a portal to a poorly understood era in human history; namely, the Medieval epoch in Jerusalem.
-That was a time when the city was the one place on earth for which all hearts ached and the focus of three major faiths -- Judaism, Christianity and Islam.
+A time when the city was the one place on earth for which all hearts ached and the focus of three major faiths—Judaism, Christianity and Islam.

 Then and Now

 A placard mounted on a wall is a good indicator of how those who lived in the city felt about it:

 “Jerusalem is the most sublime of cities.
 It unites in itself the advantages of this world and the next.”—Al-Muqaddasi (ca. 946-991), geographer and a native of Jerusalem

 At that time, Jerusalem was a thriving cosmopolitan city made holy by its biblical past.
 For Jews, Jerusalem was the city where at the End of Days the Messiah would appear and rebuild the ancient temple that had been twice destroyed and where the living and the dead, the believers and nonbelievers, would be judged.
 For Muslims, the site is likewise sacred, as this is where Mohammed, after a nighttime flight from Mecca, is said to have entered into heaven.
 And for Christians, the very stones and streets of Jerusalem are revered as the place where Jesus walked and preached and died.
 For all, the city was the gateway to heaven, the point where one crossed over to meet the Creator.

 Marketplace of the Med